Why is Jackie Chan, Pierce Brosnan action movie The Foreigner so hard on its female characters?

 The trigger for Quan is the murder of his only surviving daughter, Fan.
 However, flashback scenes suggest he’s also due revenge for horrific things done to his family in the past.

-This means the female body count is high before the film even gets going, with Quan’s wife and daughters all dead.
+This means the female body count is high before the film even gets going, with Quan’s wife and other daughters already dead.